JavavaJ/lesson-003-uz-fam-hol-case/README.md

 🏖️ Holiday Planning: Where Should They Go?
 🎯 Level: Elementary (A1–A2)
-🔧 Skills Practiced: Speaking, Reading, Functional Phrases (likes, wants, doesn't like) 👥 Interaction: Pair or Group Work
+🔧 Skills Practiced: Speaking, Reading, Functional Phrases (likes, wants, doesn'th like) 👥 Interaction: Pair or Group Work

 ## Foydali iboralar (Useful phrases):